 Pet Safety is the Best Policy this Holiday Season

 Just like the rest of your family, you want your pet to enjoy themselves and feel at ease during the holidays.
 However, this enjoyment can come at a price if you don’t keep a close eye on them!
-To protect your pet from preventable illness or injury this holiday season, read on for some helpful safety tips.
+To protect your pet from preventable illness or injury this holiday season, read our animal hospital’s holiday pet safety tips below.

 Watch Out for These Foods